arohit-talari/home-credit-default-risk/README.md

 <h3 align="left">Missing Value Strategy</h3>

-Resolved seven distinct missingness scenarios across five strategies — each decision made on the specific characteristics of the column rather than a blanket rule applied uniformly across the data.
+Resolved seven distinct missingness scenarios across five strategies, with each decision made on the specific characteristics of the column rather than a blanket rule applied uniformly across the data.

 <h3 align="left">Financial Ratio Derivation</h3>